jayasme/react-http-dom/README.md

 ### Idempotent Methods / Unsafe Methods

-For idempotent methods(aka unsafe methods) like `POST`, `PUT` and `DELETE`, these methods are usually fired by some manual events, so we offer you the functions to let you call them at any moment you want.
-Instead, these methods don't recieve any props, you should pass the `uri`,`params` and `options` to the functions while you calling and those functions give you the result back through callbacks.
+For idempotent methods(aka unsafe methods) like `POST`, `PUT` and `DELETE`, these methods are usually fired by some manual events, so we offer you the injected functions to let you call them at any moment you want.
+Instead, these methods don't recieve any props, so you must pass the `uri`, `params` and `options` to the functions while you calling them and those functions give you the results back through their callbacks.

 Example: